 Article 2 Gathering Charge and Payment

 Section 4.1 Gathering Fee.
-The initial gathering fee ("Gathering Fee") for Gathering Services shall be $0.57 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
-At such time as the cumulative production of Owner gathered by Gatherer from any of Owner’s acreage (e.g. the Bonepile lease or Montana production) exceeds (i) 7 Bcf on or before December 31, 2001, the Gathering Fee shall be reduced to $0.535 per Mcf plus actual fuel and shrinkage; (ii) 10 Bcf on or before December 31, 2002, the Gathering Fee shall be reduced to $0.51 per Mcf plus actual fuel and shrinkage; and (iii) 13 Bcf on or before December 31, 2003, the Gathering Fee shall be reduced to $0.48 per Mcf plus actual fuel and shrinkage.
+The initial gathering fee ("Gathering Fee") for Gathering Services shall be $0.565 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
+At such time as the cumulative production of Owner gathered by Gatherer from any of Owner’s acreage (e.g. the Bonepile lease or Montana production) exceeds (i) either 2.5 Bcf on or before December 31, 2000, or, 7 Bcf on or before December 31, 2001, the Gathering Fee shall be reduced to $0.535 per Mcf plus actual fuel and shrinkage; (ii) 10 Bcf on or before December 31, 2002, the Gathering Fee shall be reduced to $0.505 per Mcf plus actual fuel and shrinkage; and (iii) 13 Bcf on or before December 31, 2003, the Gathering Fee shall be reduced to $0.48 per Mcf plus actual fuel and shrinkage.

+[this may need to be a new section…] In the event Quantum’s cumulative production gathered by Enron facilities from any Quantum owned acreage is less than 4.25 Bcf on March 31, 2002, the Gathering Fee shall be adjusted to $0.605 per Mcf, plus actual fuel and shrinkage.

 Section 4.2 Default on Payment.
 In the event that Owner is in default on payment of any amount due for Gathering Services rendered hereunder for a period of thirty (30) Days, then upon fifteen (15) Days written notice, Gatherer may at its election suspend Gathering Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
 Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Gatherer may be entitled pursuant to this Agreement.